faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 > Toulouse, France, 2017.

-where the interested reader can find more complete explanations and a full set of references to explained used concepts and methods.
+where the interested reader can find more complete explanations and a full set of references for explainations to used concepts and methods.

-This use-case is presented using the Matlab toolbox, but all commands have direct counterparts in Python and all that is presented here can be done also in Python.
+This use-case is presented using the Matlab toolbox, but all commands in the use-case have direct counterparts in the Python toolbox.

 ### Outline
 1. [Introduction](#introduction)